 Now in Yafo there was a talmidah named Tavita (which means "gazelle"); she was always doing tzedakah and other good deeds.
 It happened that just at that time, she took sick and died.
 After washing her, they laid her in a room upstairs.
 Lud is near Yafo, and the talmidim had heard that Kefa was there, so they sent two men to him and urged him, "Please come to us without delay."
 Kefa got up and went with them.
 When he arrived, they led him into the upstairs room.
 All the widows stood by him, sobbing and showing all the dresses and coats Tavita had made them while she was still with them.
 But Kefa put them all outside, kneeled down and prayed.
 Then, turning to the body, he said, "Tavita!
 Get up!"
 She opened her eyes; and on seeing Kefa, she sat up.
 He offered her his hand and helped her to her feet; then, calling the believers and the widows, he presented her to them alive.
 (Act 9:35-41 CJB)

 I am not writing this in order to brag, but in order to give an example of what we, HaShem's people and congregation should be known for in this world.
-According to the teachings Yeshua's disciples left us, compassion and kindness are more important than letting people know what we eat or don't eat, how we dress, on what day we rest, how we worship...
-It is the sign of our discipleship (John 13:35).
-Yeshua Himself tried to tell the Pharisees that compassion, forgiveness, and altruism was more important than sacrifice.
-The second of course does not cancel the first, but what Hoseah was teaching then was that if not done in the spirit of the second, the fist is invalid.
+According to the teachings Yeshua's disciples left us, compassion and kindness are more important than letting people know what we eat or don't eat, how we dress, on what day we rest, how we worship.
+Also, civil disobedience is not part of what Yeshua asked us to do.
+Our testimony to the world consists of love and kindness of the type Paul wrote about,

-For what I desire is mercy, not sacrifices, knowledge of God more than burnt offerings.
+For what I desire is mercy, not sacrifices; knowledge of God more than burnt offerings.
 (Hos 6:6 CJB)